 After all, the true value of a diamond is in effect a measure of its brilliance

-Future: Diamond jewellery demand is expected to rise once the turmoil from the COVID pandemic settles, as countries with major population centres such as China, India, Brazil and Indonesia continue to expand their middle class.
+Future: Diamond jewellery demand is expected to rise once the turmoil from the COVID pandemic settles, as countries with major population centres such as China, India, Brazil, the Middle East and Indonesia continue to expand their middle class.
 There is the common belief that Gen Y and Z is not interested in materialistic possessions, and diamonds in particular don't excite them.
 However a 2019 report by Bain and Co. came to the opposite conclusion.
 Younger shoppers will play a major role in the rise of the luxury industry, Bain stressed, with Generations Y and Z contributing a significant portion of the future market growth.
 Diamond jewellery is one of the three luxury products identified.

 A diamond is the most concentrated form of wealth (extreme weight to value ratio) and is relatively easier to price and evaluate compared to many other gemstones.
 Accurate cutting and polishing helped by modern technology and better grading standards has greatly reduced subjectivity.